ADEMOLA200/stencyl-engine/block-docs/en/numbers-text/text.md

 # str-split -- Split using Separator

 Splits the given text up into a [list]($pedia/lists/), using the given separator (delimiter) text.

-# get-font-width2-new -- Get Width of Text using Font

-Returns the width of the given text using the given font.
-Useful for calculating positions for drawing text.

-# get-font-height2-new -- Get Height of Font

-Returns the height of the given font.
-Useful for calculating positions for drawing text.